wodxumingxu/ottomator-agents/~sample-python-agent~/README.md

 ### Docker Installation (Recommended)

-1. Build the base image first:
+1. Build the base image first (make sure Docker is running on your machine):
 ```bash
 cd ../base_python_docker
 docker build -t ottomator/base-python:latest .
 cd ../~sample-python-agent~
 ```

-2. Build the agent image (make sure Docker is running on your machine):
+2. Build the agent image (you can swap between Supabase and PostgreSQL versions in the `Dockerfile`):
 ```bash
 docker build -t sample-python-agent .
 ```